-Before inactivating one of these categories, find out where the balance belongs, and create the transfer or other transaction to move it to the correct account.
+Before inactivating one of these categories, find out what happened to the remaining balance, and create the transfer or other transaction to move it to the correct account.

 Craig notices that there's a Purchases expense account, but he doesn't use it.
 He would like to make it inactive.
 Before you inactivate it, do your due diligence to make sure that it's not important.
 Follow these steps to verify that it is not needed, then inactivate it: